moby/moby/docs/sources/articles/runmetrics.md

 `tasks`, which containes the PIDs that are in the control group (i.e. in the container).
 Pick any one of them.

-Putting everything together, if the “short ID” of a container is held in the environment variable `$CID`, then you can do
+Putting everything together, if the "short ID" of a container is held in the environment variable `$CID`, then you can do
 this: